raiden6/notes/cooking-oil.md

 # Cooking Oil

 NOTE: Extra virgin olive oil is unrefined olive oil.
-It has a lower smoking point, but is healthier than olive oil since it hasn't been refined, and therefore has high antioxidants and monosarurated fat.
+It has a lower smoking point, but is healthier than olive oil since it hasn't been refined, and therefore has high antioxidants and monosaturated fat.

 | Oil                           | Smoke Point (°F) | Health Rating | Price (per oz, USD) | Details                                              |
 |-------------------------------|------------------|---------------|---------------------|------------------------------------------------------|